Alexander-Jing/EEG-MI-Processing-Classification/ReadMe.md

 Try to modify the code in the part of data loading, processing, feature extraction and classification to improve the average 5-fold cross validation accuracy.
 Don't pay too much attention on the average accuracy, as it is just a demo, try to understand the algorithms and methods widely used in EEG motor imagery.

-Any questions, please contact me via the issues in github.
+Any questions, please contact me via the issues in github, thank you!